 - Before you head to the checkout line, stop and think: go over the list to make sure you didn’t forget anything.

 - Now go have a margarita – you don’t have to do this again for 7 days!

 Here’s some truth: we are lucky to have money to spend on food to eat.
 We are lucky that our kids have full bellies and we don’t have to worry about where our next meal is coming from.
 According to the World Health Organization, 815 million people are hungry today while you’re reading this, many of them children.
 We have a lot to be thankful for.
-As you blood pressure raises thinking of meal planning, list making, and grocery shopping, remember to be grateful.
+As your blood pressure raises thinking of meal planning, list-making, and grocery shopping, remember to be grateful.
 We are blessed.
 We can implement systems to make our lives easier.

 Dive into how I’ve streamlined my grocery shopping routine by listening to Episode 7: Grocery Shopping Tips for Dopamine-Depleted Brains.
 You may find some nuggets that help you get through this hefty chore.